Skip to main content

 2. Before delegating, the agent queries your Modem data for relevant context: bug reports, user feedback, error patterns, affected user counts.

-3. The agent composes a task description enriched with that context and sends it to Cursor or Devin.
+3. The agent composes a task description enriched with that context and sends it to Claude Code, Cursor, or Devin.

 4. You approve the action (all coding agent tasks require confirmation before executing).